alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - [ ] Fix the swiping when reaching the last view on the right
 - [ ] Brand as a podcast time saver("get all the infomation from a 2-hour long podcast in a minute")
 - [x] Swipe between views that are on the tabview
-- [ ]  makde tabview pop out with it's own background colour'
+- [ ] make tabview pop out with it's own background colour'
 - [ ] Functionality to listen to the transcript with a AI generated voice, having options to have something else playing, such as a background noise to enhance focus(binarul beats 40hz).
 Have functionalties like an audio playing app
 - [ ] dall-e integration for quick pictures made from the infomation of the transcript, have the pictures inside the insight summary labels
-- [ ] Decide on a good colour combination
+- [x] Decide on a good colour combination
 - [ ] Incorporate ad revenue which runs while waiting for the response, takes around 30-45 seconds
 - [x] Investor Pitch: Use GPT to craft a compelling, cost-focused investment proposition.
 Target price: £7.99.
 - [ ] finish investor pitch